 Miss as of June 2020

 Studied in Kathmandu and came back to her native village Sailung due to the Corona pandemic.
 Devaki also studied Japanese for six months.

-At the moment (spring 2021) 70 children are enrolled in the Ton Memorial School.
-The children are divided into five groups and three teachers.
+At the moment (June 2023), more than 110 children are attending education at the Ton Memorial School.
+The children are divided into seven groups and four teachers.
+Including Krishna who also does the construction coordination.
 Most classes are taught in the English language.
 The school prepares the children for further education.
-The number of students is expected to grow to about 120 students in 2024.
+The number of students is expected to grow to more than 120 students in 2024.

 The planned capacity of the new school:

 - 5 teachers

 - 6 higher elementary school groups

 - 1 computer / internet locally